uvd540/asteroids-odin/README.md

 There's also a logger that uses the `puts` procedure that emscripten exposes, in order to print to the web browser console.

 Like I said, we can't use `core:os` at all.
 Therefore I've made a tiny wrapper in `game/os` that implements `read_entire_file` and `write_entire_file` that both work in web and desktop mode.
 The web mode once again uses emscripten things to read from the data that is baked into the built web app (the stuff in the `assets` folder).
 The desktop mode just runs the normal `core:os` code.

-## TODO:
-- Alternatives for running program that works in Chrome (annoying to have to use server...)

 ## Web build in my Hot Reload template